Are your blog posts just blocks of words, or are they easy to scan?

-Why Are Subheadings Important?
+Why Are Subheadings Important

 Subheadings make your content easier to read.
 Most people who read content on the internet skim through the material.

-If they are interested in a specific subheading they will further read the content underneath it.
+If they are interested in a specific subheading, they will further read the content underneath it.

 This makes it a more enjoyable experience because the reader does not have to read the entire post to find the information that they are looking for.

-How To Use Subheadings?
+How To Use Subheadings

 There are different ways that bloggers use subheadings.

-Some bloggers use bold text, others will use different colors to make the heading easier to notice.
+Some bloggers use bold text.
+Others will use different colors to make the heading easier to notice.

-H2 headings have a larger font and standout more than just adding a bold text.
+H2 headings have a larger font and stand out more than just adding a bold text.